We save lives with compassionate treatment, evidenced-based clinical care and an unwavering alliance among staff, clients, families, and communities.

 James holds a Master of Healthcare Administration from the University of Minnesota, a Master of Education from Northern Arizona University and a Bachelor of Psychology from Arizona State University.
 He is a gifted golfer, author, patent holder, avid jogger and paddle boarder, and dedicated husband and father.

-Sandra and her team oversee all elements of marketing, sales and communications, including traditional and digital advertising, social media, public relations and collateral development.
+Sandra and her team oversee all elements of marketing, sales, and communications, including traditional and digital advertising, social media, public relations, collateral development, and alumni services.
 Prior to joining Discovery Behavioral Health, she served as Vice President of Marketing for Newport Beach, California-based NVISION Eye Centers, and Vice President of Marketing for Irvine, California-based Sperry Van Ness Commercial Real Estate.
 She was a Regional Marketing Director for six years for Atlanta-based Charter Medical Corporation, at the time the world’s largest behavioral health organization.
-She has also served as Marketing Director for United Western Medical Centers Behavioral Health, and Cosmeticare Plastic Surgery Specialists.
+She has also served as Marketing Director for United Western Medical Centers Behavioral Health and CosmetiCare Plastic Surgery Specialists.
 Sandra is the author of the award-winning book, What’s Your BQ?
 (Brand Quotient®), and has spoken throughout the country to CEO’s, executives and sales teams about building powerful, inimitable brands.
 Sandra has an executive MBA from Pepperdine University, Malibu, California, and resides in Newport Beach, California.

 Bauer has over 20 years of legal experience advising companies in healthcare and other industries on a broad spectrum of legal matters.
 Bauer’s experience spans both in-house General Counsel positions and Partner at nationally recognized law firms.
 Most recently, she has served as General Counsel with Elements Behavioral Health, Inc., a privately -held behavioral health company focused on the treatment of drug and alcohol addiction and a broad range of mental health conditions.
 Bauer’s prior experience includes in-house legal counsel to Lytx, Inc., a provider of predictive analytics solutions to the transportation industry, and associate and partner positions with the law firms of Mintz Levin, Fish & Richardson and Brobeck.